TechDataMan/TechDataMan.github.io/_posts/2024-10-11-blog-post-second.md

 </div>
 <br>

 Additionally, a search was carried out for duplicates.
 8416 duplicates were found and removed.
 Deduplication removes redundancies that can lead to bias results.
 Figure 2 shows the distribution of the cleaned data in classes 0 (REAL) and 1 (FAKE).
 Most of the duplicate records were found in the fake news class (8776 duplicates).
 After cleaning, the distribution is somewhat more uneven than before but still good enough for classification.
+Highly imbalanced classes can lead to issues with the quality of the classification algorithm.
+This is because the model tends to favor the majority class, which can result in high accuracy, but simultaneously significantly impairs performance on the minority class.

 <div align="center">
 	<img src="https://github.com/techdataman/techdataman.github.io/blob/main/_posts/_img/02_article/03_DistributionArticlesCleaned.png?raw=true" style="width: 80%; height: auto;">